 How They're Made

-- Use a spoon to make a little well in the middle of your dry mixture, then pour in the wet ingredients.
-Stir everything just until combined.
+Step 5: Use a large spoon to make a well in the center of your dry ingredients, then pour in the wet ingredients.
+Stir everything just until the ingredients are combined.

 Shelf-Life & Storage